Waria is the Indonesian word for a transgender woman. It is a mix between the word pria, which means man, and wanita, which means woman.

-Mumun, who lives permanently at the safehouse, helps a young waria, Intan, put on make-up.
-Mumun, like many warias, worked as a sex worker and then when she got older became a cosmetologist.
-Intan is currently working as a sex worker.
+Mumun, who lives full-time at the safehouse for warias, helps a young waria named Intan put on make-up.
+Mumun worked as a sex worker when she was young and then when she got older became a cosmetologist.
+Intan is currently making her living as a sex worker.

 Miska smokes a cigarette at a corner store across from the railroad tracks.
 The specific section of railroad tracks she works on is for waria sex workers only.
 They work to keep out any non-waria sex workers who might steal their clients.

 Intan and her boyfriend cuddle up to each other at Miska's home.
 The two love each other, but, Intan says that she hopes to one day live again as a "normal male".